jmz3/RSP-LectureCode/src/System Programming Note/WEEK 07 - KDL.md

     if( kdl_parser::treeFromString( robot_description_string, tree )){// we want to build a tree from the string
     // ang through this command we can do it and assign the value to the tree object

-        if ( tree.getChain( "base", "tool0", ))
+        if ( tree.getChain( "base", "tool0", chain))
         {
-            ik_vel = new KDL::ChainIkSolverVel_pinv( chain ); // if you dont use the new pointer to create a object here, you will need to instantiate a ik_vel object at the beginning right next to nh(nh)
+            ik_vel = new KDL::ChainIkSolverVel_pinv( chain ); // if you dont use the new pointer to
+            // create a object here, you will need to instantiate a ik_vel object at the beginning right next to nh(nh)
-        }
+            // and again ik_vel will get the joint velocities through inverse jacobian }
         else{
             ROS_ERROR("cannot get a chain");